nandosola/trantor-pdf-converter/README.md

 1. Clone the project.
 1. The dependency named `image-filters` is fetched froum our local Nexus repository.
 If you don't have a local Maven repo, please download them to a known directory and change the dependency scope to `system`.
-1. Execute `mvn clean package`.
+1. Execute `mvn clean install`.

+* The JRuby gem is ready to be generated from `target/ruby-gem`.
+There is [an experimental gem](https://rubygems.org/gems/imageutils) already deployed at RubyGems
-1. Please find under the `target/` directory both the artifact `imageutils-1.0-SNAPSHOT.jar`.
-The dependencies (including `.so` files) are located under `target/lib/`.
+* For Java users: the artifact is located under the `target/` directory.
+Its dependencies are located under `target/ruby-gem/lib`.
+ The binary extensions and their JNI adapters are located under `target/ruby-gem/lib`.

-The binary dependencies (`.so`s) require the following environmental variables to be set:
+Note that, if you want to use the artifacts from pure Java, the binary dependencies (`.so` files) require the following environmental variables to be set:

 1. `JAIHOME` must point to the directory where `libclib_jiio.so` and `libmlib_jai.so` are located.
+1. Add `JAIHOME` to your `CLASSPATH` too.
-1. `LD_LIBRARY_PATH` must include `JAIHOME`
+1. `LD_LIBRARY_PATH` must include `JAIHOME`.

-Thus, any application using `imageutils` should declare the variables above.
+Thus, any Java application using `imageutils` should declare the variables above.
+The JRuby gem declares the variables above automatically when required.

 ## Known issues

 * Binary dependencies (`jai` & `jai_imageio`) are downloaded for `linux-amd64`.
 If you want to change the target platform, have a look at the project's `pom.xml`.
 * Images smaller than DIN-A4 are stretched to fill the entire page.
+* AFAIK, [there is a bug](https://github.com/rubygems/rubygems/issues/507) up to JRuby 1.7.3 that prevents pushing gems to RubyGems.
+ So if you want to publish your own gem, at least 1.7.4-dev should be used.
+In my case, the gem was pushed via MRI 1.9.3.

 ## TODO